 Since 1996, FijiGuide has provided readers with accurate, curated information.
-(This is the main thing you’ll need to know about us).

-This includes comprehensive data on top destinations, accommodations, cuisine, diving, dining, surfing, trekking, recommending itineraries, driving, what to pack and other advice We also publish a blog featuring news and exclusive interviews.
+This includes comprehensive data on top destinations, accommodations, cuisine, diving, dining, surfing, trekking, recommending itineraries, driving, what to pack and other advice.
+We also publish a blog featuring news and exclusive interviews.

 In addition to the nuts and bolts, we offer insights into Fijian culture, language (i.e. useful Fijian phrases), history, bird watching, art, natural history, kava drinking and even the necessary protocol when visiting a village.

 In short, visiting Fiji is all about getting to know the inhabitants.
 There’s so much more to this country than the latest fusion restaurant.
 Understanding the culture and perhaps a few words of Fijian, are going to help you get a lot more out of your visit.